Category: Articles

 Chemical and Biological Wet Air Scrubbers in Animal Barns

-The current technology behind chemical and biological air scrubbing in animal barns can be optimized by careful maintenance and recalibration.
-European and regional air quality policy in the last decades has increased pressure on pig and poultry farmers to limit their farms’ emissions.
-Each air scrubbing pressure animal barn must achieve an ammonia of 70%....
+The existing technology for chemical and biological air scrubbing in animal barns can be optimized by careful maintenance and recalibration.
+European and regional air quality policies in the last decades have increased pressure on pig and poultry farmers to limit their farms emissions.
+Every air-scrubbing pressure livestock facility needs to reach an ammonia level of 70%....

 Post

 The global scrubber system market is estimated at USD 1,2 billion in 2018 and is projected to grow at a CAGR of 12,8% to reach USD 1,86 billion by 2023.
-Nowadays the maritime industry is beginning to shift their focus on ways to regulate harmful emissions that are released into the air or sea.
+Today the maritime industry is beginning to shift its focus on ways to regulate harmful emissions that are released into the air or sea.
 In...

 Post

-What is the Function of Wet Air Scrubbers in Industrial Process?
+The Role of Wet Air Scrubbers in Industrial Operations

-One of the biggest challenges environmental engineers face is devising new techniques to prevent additional air pollution.
+One of the biggest challenges for environmental engineers is developing new methods to stop further air pollution.
 The industry is a large contributor to air pollution.
 Scrubbers are used at coal-burning power plants, asphalt/concrete plants, and a variety of other facilities that emit sulfur dioxides, hydrogen sulfide, and gases with high water solubility.
-The work...
+The function...

 Post